Using scorevideo_lib to transfer lights-on marks into behavior logs

 file that starts at a different time than the full scoring log.

-Therefore, we need to add a LIGHTS ON
+Therefore, we need to add a LIGHTS ON mark (in the MARKS section) to

 the full scoring log with a negative frame number and timestamp to